 Basic robot mowers for small yards are around $570, but the more expensive models with GPS and anti-theft protection can reach $17,000.
 They range in charging time and durability, but you can get a perfectly good mower for under $1,500.

 Hover Lawn Mower

-Hover mowers create a cushion of air between the mower and lawn.
+Hover mowers create a cushion of air between the mower and the lawn.
 The cushion elevates the lawn mower to let the blade cut the grass.
-A perk of this design is that unlike mowers with wheels, a hover mower can be moved in any direction.
+A perk of this design is that, unlike mowers with wheels, a hover mower can be moved in any direction.